Setting up a Multisectoral Advisory Committee

 In most countries these coordination structures are established at national level.
 In some countries they are also being established at sub-national level.
-If coordination at the sub-national level is in place, a MAC can also be established at the sub-national level (see the Guatemala case study in this section, page 9).
+If coordination at the sub-national level is in place, a Multisectoral Advisory Committee (MAC) can also be established at the sub-national level (see the Guatemala case study in this section, page 9).

-Embedding a MAC in existing structures facilitates strategic influencing of policy decisions, fosters ownership, avoids duplication of efforts, and ensures institutionalization and sustainability of the MAC.
+Embedding a MAC in existing structures facilitates strategic influencing of policy decisions, fosters ownership, avoids duplication of efforts, and ensures institutionalisation and sustainability of the MAC.

 Each country has its unique multisectoral nutrition coordination structure and the NIPN MAC should be anchored in this existing structure.
 In countries where a national multisectoral nutrition coordination structure is not yet existent or functional, it is still important to establish a MAC, linking NIPN to the relevant line ministries which are responsible for nutrition-specific and nutrition-sensitive interventions.

 Taking into consideration the diversity of the national contexts, the following scenarios can be found: